Little girl saved train on the little-known Short Line in 1902

 Advertisement

-The Short Line greatly aided the development of the ridge-country between the Ohio and Monongahela valleys where coal, oil, and natural gas were abundant, and many small towns, such as Pine Grove, developed along the route.
+The 60-mile line opened in 1902 between and .
+It significantly aided the development of the ridge country between the Ohio and Monongahela valleys, where coal, oil, and natural gas were abundant.

 Advertisement

-Her memoir speaks of a time when life seemed more simple and the train's daily runs were a source of excitement.
+Her memoir describes a time when life seemed more straightforward and the train's daily runs were a source of excitement.

 The West Virginia Short Line Railroad

-In the early 1900s the Short Line Railroad was running trains over the new road bed, and at that time it was not very secure.
+In the early 1900s, the Short Line Railroad was running trains over the new roadbed, which was not very secure at that time.
 Large landslides often covered the tracks, and big rocks rolled down the steep inclines and often rested on the train tracks, especially during spring thaws and hard rain storms.

-Leslie Staley recalls that he went to work in 1915 on that section of railroad when he was 15 years old.
-He made 15 cents an hour and worked along with three other laborers.
+Leslie Staley recalls that he went to work in 1915 on that railroad section when he was 15 years old.
+He made 15 cents an hour and performed along with three other laborers.
 The boss was Sheridan Edgell, and they worked from 7 a.m. until 6 p.m. on six miles of track.
 Section crews consisted of four men and the boss.

 Advertisement